htw-imi-showtime/showtime-website/content/ws23/bachelor/b7-ar-interaction-city/_index.md

 # Properties for displaying the project in the project list
 card_image = "Logo.png"
-card_description = "Vision.IO shows the possibilities of merging the augmented world with the real world.
-Transform what you see in augmented reality with the help of physical interactions.
-Immerse yourself in a new experience that turns augmented reality into extended reality."
+card_description = "Vision.IO, a digital-haptic city model for information communication through XR/AR showcases the potential of merging augmented reality with physical interactions.
+This immersive experience transforms augmented reality into extended reality, offering an innovative way to perceive and interact with urban environments."

 team = ["Christian Wolter", "Yasmine Haidri", "Jonas Mantay", "Timo Boomgaarden"] supervisor = "Alexander Kramer"